-Since I’ve already built my bot, a number of channels are already activated.
+Since I’ve already built my chatbot, a number of channels are already activated.
 It’s in this section that you can select which channels you want, and turn them on or off as required.

-You don’t actually need to publish your bot to start interacting with it through your favourite channels.
-If you just want the bot for private or internal use then you can leave it unpublished; however, if you want it for public access, listing in directories etc. then it’ll need to be subject to a quick review by Microsoft to ensure it meets the review guidelines.
+You don’t actually need to publish your chatbot to start interacting with it through your favourite channels.
+If you just want the chatbot for private or internal use then you can leave it unpublished; however, if you want it for public access, listing in directories etc. then it’ll need to be subject to a quick review by Microsoft to ensure it meets the review guidelines.

 It goes without saying that I’m not a genius.
 I did reference some online materials to help put this all together: